danieleperuzzi/android-valid/README.md

 Validator validator = new SingleThreadValidator();
 Validable<String> validable = new ValidableText("Lorem ipsum", TAG);

-ValidatorOptions options = new ValidatorOptions.Builder()
+ValidatorOptions options = new MultipleValidatorOptions.Builder()
                 .addConstraint(new MandatoryTextConstraint(true, 0, "mandatory field"))
                 .addConstraint(new MinLengthTextConstraint(6, 1, "minimum length is 6"))
                 .build();